-His simplistic lifestyle won him nay admirers both in India and outside world.
+In South Africa for about 20 years, Mahatma Gandhi protested against injustices and racial discrimination using the non-violent method of protests.
+His simplistic lifestyle won him, admirers, both in India and the outside world.
 He was popularly known as Bapu (Father).

-Early Life and Family Background
+Mahatma Gandhi: Early Life and Family Background

-Mahatma Gandhi married Kasturba in an arranged marriage when he was only 13 years old.
+He was born on 2 October, 1869 in Porbandar, Gujarat.
+His father’s name was Karamchand Gandhi and his mother’s name was Putlibai.
+At the age of 13, Mahatma Gandhi was married to Kasturba which is an arranged marriage.
 They had four sons namely Harilal, Manilal, Ramdas and Devdas.
-She supported all the endeavors of her husband till her death in 1944.
+She supported all the endeavors of her husband until her death in 1944.

 Off to London

-Role in Indian Independence Movement
+Mahatma Gandhi: Role in the Indian Independence Movement

 Mohandas Karamchand Gandhi was assassinated on 30 January 1948 by Nathuram Godse.
 Godse was a Hindu nationalist and a member of the Hindu Mahasabha.
-He accused Gandhi of favouring Pakistan and was opposed to the doctrine of non-violence.
+He accused Gandhi of favoring Pakistan and was opposed to the doctrine of non-violence.

 • Hind Swaraj, published in Gujarati in 1909.

-• He edited several newspapers which included Harijan in Gujarati, in Hindi and in the English language; Indian Opinion, Young India, in English, and Navajivan, a Gujarati monthly.
+• He edited several newspapers which included Harijan in Gujarati, in Hindi and the English language; Indian Opinion, Young India, in English, and Navajivan, a Gujarati monthly.

 • Gandhi also wrote his autobiography, The Story of My Experiments with Truth.